Meraki-Solutions/green-state/README.md

 ## React Example

-Green State provides react bindings that make it easy to subscribe to State and re-render your components using render props.
+GreenState provides react bindings that make it easy to subscribe to State and re-render your components using render props.

 ```js
 import { Subscribe } from '@symbiotic/green-state';